 Where Do I Go?

-The entire trail loop around the park is 3.6 miles, most of which is flat, so even if you get crazy and do the entire loop it’s totally doable.
+The entire trail loop around the park is 3.6 miles, most of which is flat, so even if you get crazy and do the entire loop it’s totally doable for beginners.
 Don’t be intimidated by the massive hill that is the very first part of the trail, just be prepared emotionally to go uphill both ways (just like your parents did in the snow on the way to school, amirite?)

 If you’d like a shorter route, head straight to the geological features for an out-and-back.
 Trail markers are sparse, but follow the blue icons and head right when given the choice.